dshawul/NebulaSEM/paper/paper.md

 # Summary

-NebulaSEM is an advanced computational fluid dynamics (CFD) model employing the high-order discontinuous Galerkin spectral element method.
-Originally designed for generic CFD applications with polyhedral elements on unstructured grids, NebulaSEM has evolved into a powerful atmospheric simulation code.
-This paper presents the key features, capabilities, and applications of NebulaSEM, highlighting its high-order discretization, oct-tree cell-based adaptive mesh refinement (AMR), new solver development support, turbulence models, and parallelization strategies.
+NebulaSEM is an advanced computational fluid dynamics (CFD) model employing the high-order discontinuous Galerkin spectral elementi (dGSEM) method.
+Originally designed for generic CFD applications with polyhedral elements on unstructured grids, NebulaSEM has recently evolved into an atmospheric simulation code.
+This paper presents the key features, capabilities, and applications of NebulaSEM, highlighting its high-order discretization, oct-tree cell-based adaptive mesh refinement (AMR), support for new solver development, turbulence models, and parallelization strategies.
 The software addresses the need for high-fidelity simulations in diverse areas, offering an efficient and scalable solution with a focus on atmospheric modeling.